aws/eks-anywhere/docs/content/en/docs/reference/cloudstack/cloudstack-prereq.md

     * Management endpoint (managementApiEndpoint): Endpoint for a cloudstack client to make API calls to client.
     * Zone network (zone.network): Either name or ID of the network.
 * CloudStack machine configuration: For each set of machines (for example, you could configure separate set of machines for control plane, worker, and etcd nodes), obtain the following information.
 This must be predefined in the cloudStack instance and identified by name or ID:
-    * Compute offering (computeOffering): Choose an existing compute offering (such as m4-large), reflecting the amount of resources to apply to each VM.
+    * Compute offering (computeOffering): Choose an existing compute offering (such as `large-instance`), reflecting the amount of resources to apply to each VM.
     * Operating system (template): Identifies the operating system image to use (such as rhel8-k8s-118).
     * Users (users.name): Identifies users and SSH keys needed to access the VMs.